Light and strange vector resonances from lattice QCD at physical quark masses

-In this letter, we have presented our calculation of the $\rho(770)$ and $K^*(892)$ resonance phase shift from lattice QCD at physical pion mass.
+\textit{Discussion and outlook} --- In this Letter, we have presented our calculation of the $\rho(770)$ and $K^*(892)$ resonance phase shift from lattice QCD at physical pion mass.
 This is the first physical-pion mass computation for the $K^*$ and the first one with physical pion mass and a dynamical strange quark for the $\rho$.
 Our result includes a full systematic error budget, obtained from sets of underlying finite-volume energy levels, sampled by an $\AIC$ criterion.
-As mentioned before, the dominating uncertainty stems from our result being obtained from a single lattice spacing, necessitating that we estimate the discretization effects directly as a percentage of the final results.
+As mentioned before, the dominating uncertainty stems from our result being obtained from a single lattice spacing, which requires that we estimate the discretization effects directly as a percentage of the final results.
 This showcases that a crucial step forward would be to repeat this calculation on additional lattice spacings and take a continuum limit.
-In the right panel of Fig.~\ref{fig:phaseshift}, we compare our final results with the experimentally determined resonance pole positions, and find them to be in agreement within the quoted uncertainties at the $1\sigma$ level for $K^*$ and for the mass parameter of the $\rho$.
+In the right panel in Fig.~\ref{fig:phaseshift}, we compare our final results with the experimentally determined resonance pole positions, and find them to be in agreement within the quoted uncertainties at the $1\sigma$ level for $K^*$ and for the mass parameter of the $\rho$.
 The width of the $\rho$ agrees at $1.4\sigma$.

-This computation is also a first step towards any QCD process with $K \pi$ or $\pi \pi$ states present.
-Two prominent such processes are $B \to K^* \ell^+ \ell^-$ and $B \to \rho \ell \nu$.
+This computation is also a fœirst step toward any QCD process with $K \pi$ or $\pi \pi$ states present.
+One example is the muon $g-2$, where $\pi \pi$ scattering states help considerably in constraining the long-distance part and multiple groups have reported on progress with physical-point $\pi \pi$ scattering \cite{Bruno:2019nzm,Paul:2021pjz,Lahert:2021xxu,Lattice24:Miller,Lattice24:Lehner,RBC:2024fic,Lahert:2024vvu,Djukanovic:2024cmq}.
+Two other prominent such processes are $B \to K^* \ell^+ \ell^-$ and $B \to \rho \ell \nu$.
 Given recent experimental results~\citep{LHCb:2022qnv}, a lattice result on these decays will be an important input for improved tests of the standard model.
 Existing lattice calculations on these decays~\citep{Bowler:2004zb,Flynn:2008zr,Horgan:2013hoa} have used the narrow-width approximation in which the $\rho$ or $K^*$ are assumed to be a QCD-stable state.
 Some progress in going beyond this approximation has recently been reported in Ref.~\citep{Leskovec:2022ubd}, further demonstrating that lattice QCD is reaching the era where such computations, with resonant final states, are realistic.

+The data entering this publication was generated using the openly available lattice QCD software packages Grid~\citep{Boyle2015} and Hadrons~\citep{Hadrons2023}.
+The supporting data for this article are openly available from the CERN document server~\citep{boyle_2024_vy9x7-bzn92}.